 For accounting periods ending on or before 28 November 1995, the notional double taxation relief (DTR) given in calculating the notional CT liability under the assumptions was found by applying the foreign tax rate to the FSP.
 If any deduction had been made incomputing the FSP, the notional DTR would differ from the real DTR included in the CT computation.

 For accounting periods ending after 28 November 1995, if any deduction had been made incomputing the FSP, the notional DTR given in calculating the notional CT liability under the assumptions was the DTR that would be available if the deductions had not been made.
 It was therefore the same as the real DTR included in the CT computation.

+Previous page

+Next page